Ages 11 and up encouraged to vote

 Community members ages 13 and up can vote online or at in-person polling stations (community members ages 11-12 can vote via paper ballot).
 Paper ballots are available for pick-up and drop-off at all City of Seattle community centers and libraries.

-Ballots will be tallied after June 30, and winning projects will be announced by July 18.
+Ballots will be tallied after June 30, and winning projects will be announced in August.
 The projects that receive the most votes will be funded by the City and implemented in 2018.

 You can find information and voting instructions at www.seattle.gov/yvyc.